Xinglab/TEQUILA-seq/README.md

 Our script will subsequently generate a tab-delimited file consisting of four fields:
 * **Field 1**: ID for transcript isoform 1
 * **Field 2**: ID for transcript isoform 2
-* **Field 3**: Identified alternative transcript structure event
+* **Field 3**: Identified alternative splicing events
-* **Field 4**: Genomic coordinates for alternative transcript structure event.
+* **Field 4**: Genomic coordinates for alternative splicing event

-**Note:** The designation for transcript isoforms 1 and 2 is completely arbitrary.
-Moreover, if the two transcript isoforms contained in the input GTF file exhibit a combination of multiple alternative transcript structure events, each event will be reported as its own line in the output file.
+**Note:** Designation of transcript isoforms 1 and 2 is completely arbitrary.
+Moreover, if the two transcript isoforms contained in the input GTF file exhibit a combination of multiple alternative splicing events, each event will be reported as its own line in the output file.

-#### Prediction of NMD-targeted transcript isoforms
+#### Identification of NMD-targeted transcript isoforms

-To determine NMD-targeted transcript, we firstly obtain open reading frame (ORF) for each identified transcript, either by adopting the annotated ORF for those annotated protein-coding transcripts with 'basic' tag (based on GENCODE annotation) or adopting its longest ORF as the predicted ORF for others.
-For each transcript with predicted ORF, we determined it to contain a premature stop codon (PTC) and as the NMD-target transcript if: (i) it was longer than >= 200nts, (ii) it contained at least two exons and (iii) the last stop codon resided >=50nts upstream of the last exon-exon junction [Lindeboom, 2017, PMC5045715].

-To run [Translation.py](./scripts/Translation_scripts/Translation.py), the genome sequence file and the corresponding GENCODE annotation file should be downloaded and moved to [files](./scripts/Translation_scripts/files/) folder.

-If GRCH37/hg19 is the expected genome version, we recommend this [Genome fasta file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/GRCh37.primary_assembly.genome.fa.gz) and this [GENCODE annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/gencode.v34lift37.annotation.gtf.gz).

-If GRCH38/hg38 is the expected genome version, we recommend this [Genome fasta file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/GRCh38.p13.genome.fa.gz) and this [GENCODE annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/gencode.v39.annotation.gtf.gz).

-Our script can be run as follows:
+**PLEASE REVIEW**

+To identify NMD-targeted transcript isoforms, we first retrieved the sequences of discovered transcript isoforms (from a user-supplied reference genome) and searched for open reading frames (ORFs).
+For discovered transcript isoforms that are annotated as 'basic' protein-coding in GENCODE annotations, we used the annotated ORF.
+Alternatively, for other transcript isoforms, we used the longest ORF and required it to encode at least 20 amino acids.
+Among transcripts with predicted ORFs, we identified those that may be NMD-targeted using the following criteria (adapted from the following [paper](https://www.nature.com/articles/ng.3664)):
+1. The transcript is $\geq$ 200 nt long
+2. The transcript contains at least one splice junction
+3. **The 50 nt rule:** The predicted stop codon is $\geq$ 50 nt upstream of the last splice junction (i.e., the transcript harbors a premature termination codon, PTC).

+We wrote a script, [Translation.py](./scripts/Translation_scripts/Translation.py), that searches for ORFs from an input file of transcript annotations (GTF).
+Our script requires (i) a reference genome (FASTA) and (ii) reference transcript annotations (GTF), and these files should be placed in the [files](./scripts/Translation_scripts/files/) folder prior to running our script.
+If you are using the GRCh37/hg19 reference genome build, we recommend using [this reference genome file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/GRCh37.primary_assembly.genome.fa.gz) and [this transcript annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/gencode.v34lift37.annotation.gtf.gz).
+Alternatively, if you are using the GRCh38/hg38 reference genome build, we recommend using [this reference genome file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/GRCh38.p13.genome.fa.gz) and [this transcript annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/gencode.v39.annotation.gtf.gz).

+Detailed usage information for our script is shown below:

 ```
 python Translation.py [-h] --mode long-read --trans_gtf /path/to/ESPRESSO/isoform/generated/gtf \
   --abundance_inf /path/to/ESPRESSO/isoform/abundance/matrix --genome_version GRCH37/GRCH38 \
   --ref_gtf /path/to/corresponding/GENCODE/annotation --out_dir /path/to/output/directory --out_file /prefix/name/of/output/file

 script arguments:
     -h, --help                                          show this message and exit

-    --mode                                              long-read/short-read data, please input 'long-read' here
+    --mode                                              "long-read" or "short-read" depending on input files
+                                                        (use "long-read" here)

-    --abundance_inf                                     path to tsv file generated by ESPRESSO summarizing all detected transcript
+    --abundance_inf                                     path to tsv file generated by ESPRESSO summarizing all discovered transcript
                                                         isoforms across samples and their assigned read counts

-    --trans_gtf                                         path to gtf file generated by ESPRESSO summarizing all detected transcript isoforms
+    --trans_gtf                                         path to gtf file generated by ESPRESSO summarizing coordinates of all discovered
+                                                        transcript isoforms

-    --genome_version                                    genome sequence version, GRCH37/GRCH38
+    --genome_version                                    human reference genome build

-    --ref_gtf                                           corresponding GENCODE annotation file
+                                                        ("GRCH37" or "GRCH38")

+    --ref_gtf                                           path to gtf file containing reference transcript annotations

     --out_dir                                           path to output directory

-    --out_file                                          prefix of the output file
+    --out_file                                          prefix of output files
 ```

-Our script will generate protein fasta files for both protein-coding transcripts and NMD-targeted transcripts as the results.
+Our script will generate protein FASTA files for both protein-coding transcript isoforms and NMD-targeted transcript isoforms in the user-specified output directory.